Skip to main content

 Click Stop Execution to halt the run after the current step completes.

-Inspect Step Inputs and Outputs
+Inspect a Step

-Input Preview
+Step Input

 Step output After execution, the Output section shows: